Macrometacorp/demo-realtime-log-analytics/README.md

 > cd tutorial-log-analytics
 > git fetch
 > git checkout gh-pages
->
+> npm install
+> browserify producer.js > bundle.js //required if you make any changes in the producer.js
-> Open index.html in browser.
+> #Open index.html in browser.
-> Enter your federation details and click on Publish button.
+> #Enter your federation details and click on Publish button.
-> The logs will be published on `c8locals.input_log_stream`.
+> #The logs will be published on `c8locals.input_log_stream`.
 The aggreation collections will be populated.
 > ```

 ### Stream Workers